-In addition to filing messages in your mailbox, SimplyFile can prompt you to file messages you send.
-You can enable/disable that prompt using this option, located on the Filing tab of the Options window.
+In addition to filing messages you receive, SimplyFile can prompt you to file messages you send.

 The Undo File command allows you to see where the last message was filed and move it back if necessary.
 See Undo File for details.